Conservation in Papua New Guinea: Land ownership issues

 The land tenure, wherein the communities own 97% of the land makes it difficult for the government or any conservation organisation to procure land for conservation.
 The land is believed to be an inheritance from some mystical ancestor and therefore, cannot be sold to foreigners.
 Therefore, involving communities in Wildlife Management Areas (WMA) was identified as being compatible with the PNG land tenure system.
 The PNG constitution recognised this and empowered the landowners to be involved with conservation on their own land.
 However, the progress of WMA's is yet to be evaluated.
 The national government can acquire land and land leaseholds are gaining acceptance in PNG.

 Economic drivers

 PNG raises most of its revenue from the extraction of natural resources; as such environmental destructive developmental projects have always taken precedence over environmental protection.

 Forestry

 The logging industry in PNG has been identified as the main source of widespread overexploitation of forest as well as species dependent on the forests.
 About 23% of the 50,000-60,000 ha cleared permanently is done by industrial logging.
-The forest that took millions of years to evolve is deforested at an average rate of 1% per year.
+Forests that evolved over millions of years are being deforested at an average rate of 1% per year.
 The reluctance of government support for conservation can be seen in government documents containing recommendations which are very general with no defined goal for the future of conservation.
 Papua New Guinea had a 2018 Forest Landscape Integrity Index mean score of 8.84/10, ranking it 17th globally out of 172 countries.